 Manno earned her bachelor’s degree in Sociology at Indiana-Purdue Fort Wayne, their master's degree in Sociology from UIC, and their Ph.D. in Sociology from Emory University, with a concentration in social inequality.

 Jasmine Gurneau leads the development and implementation of university-wide initiatives related to the inclusion of Native American and Indigenous students, faculty, staff, and alumni.
 Her role includes facilitating stakeholder engagement, serving as a thought leader on campus, and building and sustaining partnerships with tribal communities.
 Jasmine's Full bio.

 Manager, Diversity and Inclusion

 Louie Lainez serves as Manager for Diversity and Inclusion in the Office of Institutional Diversity and Inclusion.
-Louie engages in the communication, outreach and advancement of institutional diversity and inclusion initiatives for students, faculty, staff, alumni and community partners.
-Full Bio.
+Louie oversees the OIDI office operations and engages in the communication, outreach and advancement of institutional diversity and inclusion initiatives for students, faculty, staff, alumni and community partners.
+Louie's Full Bio.